Zen-Master-SoSo/pygame-dialog/README.md

 ## Widgets

-The available widgets include Label, Button, and Textbox.
-I suppose that's kinda minimal, but expanding on this should be pretty easy.
-Anyone want to give it a shot?
+The available widgets include Label, Button, Textbox, and Radio.
+That's kinda minimal, but expanding it is pretty easy.
+Anyone care to give it a shot, go for it.

 All the widgets have a default visual appearance, which is an inset "bevel" effect for a Textbox, and an outset bevel effect with a wider margin for a